 The eligibility rules and booking processes are the same for both Barclays and Citi cards.

-Even better, this card gives you access to Reduced Mileage Awards, which can save you up to 30% on the miles required for domestic awards.
 With these perks, it's easy to justify the annual fee of $99, waived for first 12 months.

 - Free checked bags for you and up to 4 companions on domestic itineraries

 - Priority boarding to help you win the race for overhead bin space

 - A 25% discount on inflight food, beverage, and Wi-Fi purchases

 - Earn 2X miles for every $1 spent at restaurants

 - Earn 2X miles for every $1 spent at gas stations